 If you own a timeshare that you no longer want, you may be looking for reputable and legitimate companies that buy timeshares.
 Your search will be very difficult because very few companies want to buy a timeshare.
 Most charities won’t even want your timeshare if you were to offer it to them for free.

 The reason for this is that timeshare is not an investment like traditional real estate.
 It typically does not go up in value after you purchase it.
 It’s more like a new car where it loses value the second it is purchased.
-Unlike a new car that retains some of its value, a timeshare often doesn’t retain any of its value unless it is Disney Vacation Club or a high value timeshare in Hawaii.
+Unlike a new car that retains some of its value, a timeshare often doesn’t much value at all unless it is a Disney Vacation Club or a high value timeshare in Hawaii.

 An old timeshare resale scam involves a random person / company calling you out of the blue and offering you a high amount to purchase your timeshare.
 This person will usually offer you more than the amount that you originally paid for your timeshare to get you excited.
 Once you’ve agreed to sell your timeshare to them, they will ask for a bogus fee to cover a “transfer fee” or a “paperwork fee”.
 You’ll pay this bogus fee and the company will disappear with your money and never buy your timeshare.
 A company by the name of Global Business Consultants is currently running this scam as of 11/25/19.